-Testing the hypothesis that semantic analysis is carried out during binocular rivalry, unlike continuous-flash suppression, required us to make several changes to our experimental procedures.
+Testing the hypothesis that semantic analysis is performed during binocular rivalry, unlike continuous-flash suppression, required us to make several changes to our experimental procedures.
 This was necessary because perception changes unpredictably during binocular rivalry and we needed methods to ensure that we were presenting a stimulus to an eye that was either dominant or suppressed.
-First, we used a vertical and a horizontal grating as the rivaling stimuli and each context word was embedded within the central part of the horizontal grating (Figure 3a).
+First, we used a vertical and a horizontal grating as the rivaling stimuli and each context word was embedded within the central part of the horizontal grating (Fig. 3a).
 Observers triggered the presentation of a context word such that they waited until the vertical pattern became dominant (i.e., for suppression trials) or until the horizontal pattern became dominant (i.e., for dominance trials), and then pressed a designated button to trigger the brief presentation of the context word.
-The order of dominance and suppression trials was randomized and the trial type was cued prior to each trial.
-Second, instead of presenting a competing stimulus that interfered with the visibility of target words (as in Experiment 1 and 2), the visibility of the context words was challenged by rivalry suppression and target words were clearly presented to both eyes at the end of the trial.
+The order of dominance and suppression trials was randomized and the trial type was cued before each trial.
+Second, instead of presenting a competing stimulus that interfered with the visibility of target words (as in Experiments 1 and 2), the visibility of the context words was challenged by rivalry suppression and target words were clearly presented to both eyes at the end of the trial.
 This change is critical for controlling the interval between the context and target words presentations.
 If a clearly visible context word was presented, then the interval between the context and target word could vary between trial types because the onset and duration of dominance phases are unpredictable on each trial during binocular rivalry.
-Third, in order to reduce perceptual reversals induced by visual transients (Walker and Powell, 1979; Blake et al., 1990), target words were gradually introduced by increasing and then decreasing their contrast.
-Finally, despite these countermeasures we anticipated that on a subset of trials observers might actually see the context word due to dominance reversals, so we also provided another button with which observers could indicate a trial when they clearly saw the context word.
-Note that the procedure described above is similar to the procedure used by Zimba and Blake (1983).
+Third, to reduce perceptual reversals induced by visual transients